What to expect

 This is what happens during a typical consultation:

-- I will remove the needles and, if necessary, check your range of motion again.
+If necessary, I will check your range of motion again.

 You will probably feel either physical, mental or emotional relief.